TheJosh/chaotic-rage/COMPILE.md

 Compiling on Gentoo
 -------------------

+To compile this game in gentoo, add these USE flags in package.use: media-libs/sdl2-mixer flac wav vorbis media-libs/sdl2-image jpeg png

+Install the dependencies:
+* sdl2-image
+* sdl2-mixer
+* sdl2-net
+* libsdl2
+* mesa
+* glew
+* lua
+* freetype
+* bullet
+* assimp

-You'll need to edit the makefile and set LUAPKG=lua
+You also will need to edit the makefile and set LUAPKG=lua

 Compiling on Windows using MSVC